vbetsch/mastermind/docs/technical-specifications.md

 ### CLI

-The CLI graphical interface is managed by the [CLIController](../src/ui/cli/CLI.py), which uses the [Displayer](../src/ui/cli/Displayer.py) object to display elements on the screen.
+The CLI graphical interface is managed by the [CLI](../src/ui/cli/CLI.py) object, which uses the [Displayer](../src/ui/cli/Displayer.py) object to display elements on the screen.
 The Displayer uses [components](../src/ui/cli/components).